omicreativedev/go-quickstart/README.md

 ```
 Or click Run > Run Without Debugging

-9. Compile your file into an executable
+9. Compile your file into an executable (Windows)
 ```
-go build -o hello-app hello/main.go
+go build -o hello-app.exe hello/main.go
 ```
 10. Run your executable